Changissnz/short_bedtime_stories_for_damned_children/README.md

 He that is corrupt but pays his indulgences goes about his day, riding around and getting it like any other fine day in his exuberant life.
 Is he a banker, a merchant, an officer, or some other kind of elite?
 Who knows on that?

+## He Saw How
+**Sometimes, loyalty can be bought because there is none for some in the first place.**

+He saw how the older generation got treated.
+He categorically noted who came out better, those that were unscathed, those that benefitted greatly from making theatrical moral statements, and those that got trampled on.
+He saw how those that chose not to complain moved into lesser work.
+He hypothesized that those that tried to be something more faced stigma on the scale of suspected murder.
+So he never pledged in full.
+He never needed to pledge in full, especially since he was part of the Outer Ring.
+He was viewed with contempt and envy during his lifetime.
+When he was alive, he was also forgotten in the official sense.